FuzzingLabs/fuzzforge_ai/docs/docs/ai/ingestion.md

 - Primary dataset: `<project>_codebase`
 - Additional datasets: create ad-hoc buckets such as `insights` via the `ingest_to_dataset` tool
-- Storage location: `.fuzzforge/cognee/project_<id>/`
+- Storage location: `.fuzzforge/cognee/project_<id>/` when running embedded, or `s3://<bucket>/cognee/projects/<project-id>/` when using the Cognee service mode.

 ### Persistence Details

-- Every dataset lives under `.fuzzforge/cognee/project_<id>/{data,system}`.
-These directories are safe to commit to long-lived storage (they only contain embeddings and metadata).
+- Every dataset lives under `.fuzzforge/cognee/project_<id>/{data,system}` when running locally.
+In service mode the same layout is mirrored to a shared S3 bucket so multiple projects can reuse the hosted Cognee instance without colliding.
 - Cognee assigns deterministic IDs per project; if you move the repository, copy the entire `.fuzzforge/cognee/` tree to retain graph history.
 - `HybridMemoryManager` ensures answers from Cognee are written back into the ADK session store so future prompts can refer to the same nodes without repeating the query.
-- All Cognee processing runs locally against the files you ingest.
-No external service calls are made unless you configure a remote Cognee endpoint.
+- In embedded mode all Cognee processing runs locally against the files you ingest.
+When `COGNEE_STORAGE_MODE=service`, the CLI streams files to the Cognee API, which stores them in the shared S3 prefix and runs the pipeline remotely before results flow back into the agent session.

 ## Prompt Examples